New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Constructing Lie Superalgebras from Lie Algebras Using Semisimplification

-In particular, we notice that $\mathbbm{1} \coloneqq L_1$ is the unit object with respect to tensor product.
+In particular, $\mathbbm{1} \coloneqq L_1$ is the unit object with respect to tensor product.
 More importantly, we have the following proposition:

-\begin{prop} The category $\sVec_\KK$ is symmetric tensor equivalent to the subcategory generated by the objects $L_1$ and $L_{p-1}$ in $\Ver_p$. \end{prop} \begin{proof} This follows from results in \cite{ostrik2015symmetric}, but we offer a direct, linear algebraic proof.
-We have $L_{p-1} \otimes L_{p-1} = L_1$ by the truncated Clebsch-Gordan rule.
-Therefore, one needs to check that the induced braiding on $\Ver_p$ from $\Rep \bal_p$ under the semisimplification functor (let us use $c$ to denote both the braiding and its image) restricts to this subcategory appropriately.
+\begin{prop} The category $\sVec_\KK$ is symmetric tensor equivalent to the subcategory generated by the objects $L_1$ and $L_{p-1}$ in $\Ver_p$. \end{prop} \begin{proof} This follows from results in \cite{ostrik2015symmetric}, but we offer a direct, linear-algebraic proof.
+We have $L_{p-1} \otimes L_{p-1} = L_1$ by the truncated Clebsch-Gordan rule \eqref{clebschgordan}.
+Therefore, one needs to check that the induced braiding on $\Ver_p$ from $\Rep \bal_p$ under the semisimplification functor restricts to this subcategory appropriately.
+Let us use $c$ to denote both the braiding and its image.